sdss/mangadap/docs/installation.rst

         CC=clang python3 setup.py install

- * To install the DAP in a way that changes you make to the repo are immediately available in your environment, run:
+ * To install the DAP such that changes you make to the repo are immediately available in your environment, run:

     .. code-block:: bash